toyhammered/QueryClips/README.md

 A great way to get started is to:

-1. Improve documentation
+1. Claim a task from the [Help Wanted](https://github.com/dpaola2/QueryClips/projects/1) project
-2. Pick an issue marked as [help wanted](https://github.com/dpaola2/QueryClips/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) and comment on the issue with your intention to contribute to it.
+2. dig around in the code a bit and figure out how you’d go about solving the problem.
+Then comment on the github issue with your proposed plan of attack
+3. Implement it and pull request

 While we appreciate contributors, we will be sticking to our roadmap.
 Please talk to us before you begin coding so that we can confirm that your intended bugfix / feature / enhancement has a high likelihood of being accepted.